Bairdiella chrysoura: Description

 Silver perch are similar in appearance to the sand seatrout or silver seatrout, two closely related species of weakfish.
 Seatrout usually have 1 or 2 prominent canine teeth at the tip of upper jaw and do not have chin pores.

 Distribution and habitat

-Silver perch are native to the east coast of the United States.
+Bairdiella chrysoura are native to the east coast of the North America.
 Its range extends from New York to Mexico.
 They are found inshore in seagrass beds, tidal creeks and rivers, and marshes.

 Behavior

-Spawning takes place in shallow, saline portions of bays and other inshore areas, peaking between May and September.
+Bairdiella chrysoura spawns in shallow, saline portions of bays and other inshore areas, peaking between May and September.
 Silver perch mature by second or third year (by 6 inches).
 Adults eat crustaceans and small fishes.
 They may live to 6 years.

 Fishing

-Silver perch are rarely targeted as game fish due to their small size, though they are considered good eating.
+Bairdiella chrysoura are rarely targeted as game fish due to their small size, though they are considered good eating.
 They are most commonly caught as bycatch when fishing inshore or nearshore for species such as black drum and sheepshead.
 Silver perch are occasionally used as bait by fishermen.